determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-pytorch-ug.rst

        main()

 You can run this Python script directly (``python3 train.py``), or in a Jupyter notebook.
-This code will train for one epoch, and checkpoint and validate every 100 batches.
+This code will train for ten epochs, and checkpoint and validate every 100 batches.

 Local Distributed Training
 ==========================